Sushant Rajput case: WhatsApp denies possibility of leaked chats amid NCB summons to actors

 The clarification came amid a spate of leaked chats of Bollywood actors that are being investigated by the Narcotics Control Bureau in connection with Sushant Singh Rajput’s death.
 The agency, which is looking into the drug abuse angle in the actor’s death, has registered a first information report suo moto with the target of “uprooting the drug citadel in Bollywood”.

 So far 19 persons have been arrested in the case, including actor Rhea Chakraborty and her brother Showik Chakraborty.
-On Wednesday, the NCB summoned actors Deepika Padukone, Sara Ali Khan and Shraddha Kapoor reportedly on the basis of old WhatsApp messages found in the phones of Chakraborty and Sushant Singh Rajput’s talent manager Jaya Saha.
+On Wednesday, the NCB summoned actors Deepika Padukone, Sara Ali Khan and Shraddha Kapoor reportedly on the basis of old WhatsApp messages found in the phones of Chakraborty and Rajput’s talent manager Jaya Saha.

 But WhatsApp denied any possibility of this and asserted that no third party can access messages.
 “WhatsApp protects your messages with end-to-end encryption so that only you and the person you’re communicating with can read what is sent, and nobody in between can access it, not even WhatsApp,” said a spokesperson of the application.